Rahul-Sahani04/React-Frontend-Development-Roadmap/README.md

 ## Intermediate Concepts

-> For a comprehensive understanding of the basic concepts, refer to our detailed guide [Here.
+> For a comprehensive understanding of this topic, refer to our detailed guide [Here.
 Intermediate Concepts](Intermediate/Readme.md)

 Delve deeper into React with intermediate topics:
 - **Event Handling**: Understand how to handle events in React.